Course Description

 - Exercise 2: Implementing VPN on Windows Server

-- Exercise 2: Implementation and configuration of the web server
+- Exercise 2: Implementing and configuring the web server

 After completing this module, students will be able to:

-- Describing and Implementing RAS in Windows Server
+- Describe and implement RAS on Windows Server

 - Describe and implement VPN